Victorian dress reform: "Emancipation waists" and undergarment reform

 In 1878, a German professor named Gustav Jaeger published a book claiming that only clothing made of animal hair, such as wool, promoted health.
 A British accountant named Lewis Tomalin translated the book, then opened a shop selling Dr Jaeger's Sanitary Woollen System, including knitted wool union suits.
 These were soon called "Jaegers"; they were widely popular.

 It is not clear how many women, in either the Americas or on the Continent, wore these so-called "reform" bodices.
-However, contemporary portrait photography, fashion literature, and surviving examples of the undergarments themselves, all suggest that the corset was almost universal as daily wear by women and young ladies (and numerous fashionable men) throughout much of the 19th and early 20th centuries.
+However, contemporary portrait photography, fashion literature, and surviving examples of the undergarments themselves, all suggest that the corset was almost universal as daily wear by women and young ladies (and numerous fashionable men) until the 1920s, when girdles began to take over.

+The hygienic corset

+The primary result of the dress reform movement seems to be the evolution, rather than elimination, of the corset.
+Because of the public health outcry surrounding corsets and tightlacing, many doctors took it upon themselves to become corsetieres.
+Many doctors helped to fit their patients with corsets to avoid the dangers of ill-fitting corsets, and some doctors even designed corsets themselves.
+Roxey Ann Caplin became a widely renowned corset maker, enlisting the help of her husband, a physician, to create corsets which she purported to be more respectful of human anatomy.
+Inès Gaches-Sarraute designed the straight-front corset in response to her patients' gynecological issues which were attributed to wearing corsets.
+The design was intended to reduce pressure on the abdomen and improve overall health.
+The new S-curve silhouette created by this design quickly caught on among fashion houses in the early 20th century.